Frequently Asked Questions

 What ages do you work with?

 I specialize in children from birth through age six — babies, toddlers, preschoolers, and early school-age kids.
-If you have an older child and feel this approach fits your family, you’re welcome to reach out.

 What concerns do families bring to Meadowsteps?